 Separately, in 2018, Sadegh Larijani was sanctioned by the U.S. Treasury Department under Executive Order 13553 for human rights abuses.
 According to the U.S. government, “[a]s head of Iran’s [j]udiciary, Sadegh Amoli Larijani has administrative oversight over the carrying out of sentences in contravention of Iran’s international obligations, including the execution of individuals who were juveniles at the time of their crime and the torture or cruel, inhumane, and degrading treatment or punishment of prisoners in Iran, including amputations.”
 Lastly, during the populist unrest which continues to sweep across Iran, protesters have at times focused their ire on Larijani personally.

 The allegations of corruption have left a black mark on Larijani’s stock as a candidate for the supreme leadership.
 Additionally, given Ali Larijani’s interest in running for the presidency of Iran in 2021, some power centers in Tehran may object to a potential dynastic dynamic, particularly because of Ruhollah Khomeini’s wish that his family not enter politics.
-But in terms of pure resume, the weight of Larijani’s management experience makes him impossible to ignore as a top contender.
+But Supreme Leader Ayatollah Ali Khamenei’s recent praise of Larijani, crediting him with starting the anti-corruption campaign with which his successor is most identified, as well as his current role as chairman of the Expediency Council, make it difficult to discount him as a contender for the supreme leadership.

 Although President Rouhani hails from the pragmatic wing of Iranian conservative politics, he is a loyal regime insider committed to upholding Iran’s revolutionary Islamist ideology.
 Rouhani has held numerous top positions in Iran’s political, security, and clerical echelons during his decades-long career, including stints as president, secretary of Iran’s Supreme National Security Council under two different presidents, and lead nuclear negotiator with the European Union (EU) from 2003-05.
 He is a sitting member of Iran’s Expediency Council—dedicated to resolving disputes between parliament and the Guardian Council—and the Assembly of Experts.
 While Supreme Leader Ali Khamenei retains sole authority over virtually all Iranian foreign policy and nuclear decisions, President Rouhani has been a reliable soldier in defending and implementing the supreme leader’s dictates.
 Rouhani infamously boasted in his 2011 memoir that he had succeeded as Iran’s chief negotiator in covertly advancing Iran’s enrichment efforts under the cover of negotiations with the EU from 2003-05.